joelspi97/portfolio/README.md

 To build this project I used Node v16.15.1 and npm v8.11.0, so it's also advisable that you use the same versions.

-Follow these steps:
+**Follow these steps:**
 1. Open the project on your preferred code editor.
 1. Open a terminal and go inside the frontend directory: **cd frontend**
 1. Run the following command: **npm install**
 1. Run the following command: **npm start**

-__Optional__: You could also make the contact form functional, but that will require extra, more complex steps:
+**Optional:** You could also make the contact form functional, but that will require extra, more complex steps:
 1. Open a new terminal and go inside the backend directory: **cd backend**
 1. Run the following command: **npm install**
 1. Create a file called **.env** and inside of it declare the following environment variables: